Sanj718/xapps/_docs/faq.md

 ## Markets Sync

-**My Shopify Markets data isn't showing up in xapps.**
+**My Shopify Markets data isn't showing up in Geolocation Flow.**

-1. Click the **Sync** button in the xapps dashboard to pull the latest Markets data
+1. Click the **Sync** button in the Geolocation Flow dashboard to pull the latest Markets data
 2. Make sure your Shopify Markets are **published** (not in draft)
 3. Verify your markets have countries assigned in **Shopify Admin → Settings → Markets**